jennyhedley/digital-writing-2025/README.md

 - Change the article text
 - Change the difference in number of nouns
 - Export to GitHub after each change
-- Add a link to your Glitch project in your digital writing folio
+- For your final assessment, add a link to your Glitch project in your digital writing folio

 ### Taroko Gorge(s)